Phantasm (film): Restoration

-In late 2015, Coscarelli showed a work-in-progress 4K resolution restoration of Phantasm (called Phantasm: Remastered) at the Butt-Numb-A-Thon film festival.
-It was supervised by Coscarelli at Bad Robot Productions.
-Bad Robot became involved when director J. J. Abrams, a fan of the series, requested a screening of the film.
+In late 2015, Coscarelli showed a work-in-progress 4K resolution restoration of Phantasm (dubbed Phantasm: Remastered) at the Butt-Numb-A-Thon film festival.
+It was supervised by Coscarelli at Bad Robot.
+Bad Robot became involved when director J. J. Abrams, a fan of the Phantasm series, requested a screening of the film.
 Coscarelli told him that he did not have a high-quality print, but Abrams volunteered the use of his technicians for a restoration.
-The completed restoration premiered at SXSW in March 2016.
-Phantasm: Remastered was released in limited theaters on September 24, 2016, and was released on Blu-ray on December 6, 2016.
+The completed restoration premiered at South by Southwest in March 2016.
+The remastered version of the film was released in limited theaters in the United States in conjunction with Art House Theater Day, on September 24, 2016.

+The restored version of Phantasm was released on Blu-ray on December 6, 2016 by Well Go USA.
+It was later included in a 2017 multi-film Blu-ray set featuring the entire Phantasm series, and again in 2021 in a similar box set which included a full-scale replica of the sphere featured in the films.
+In the United Kingdom, Arrow Films issued a region B Blu-ray box set in 2017 featuring the sphere as part of the packaging.